Breeding-Insight/BIGr/README.md

 ## Installation

-To install BIGr, you'll need to have `devtools` installed.
+To install BIGr, you'll need to have `BiocManager` installed.

 ```R
 if (!require("BiocManager", quietly = TRUE))